 Qorikancha was the unifying force of the zeq’es.
 When subjects performed the proper rituals at a huaka, the zeq’e connected them to the spiritual center of the Empire.
 It was one way the Sapa Inka could unite his geographically dispersed subjects.

 (The zeq’es were also divided along class lines.
-I’ll take a deeper look at them when I discuss the Inka road system in more depth.
+I’ll take a deeper look at them when I discuss the Inka road system in more detail.
 For now, keep in mind that their importance lies in their place of origin.)

 Meanwhile, before I continue, here’s another peek out the bus window.